Have you heard the crazy news? I’m eating raw egg yolks every day.

 UPDATE: I’ve since disregarded my fear of raw egg whites.
 The practice never fully “clicked” with me, and after some research I’ve determined that for most people eating a nutrient-dense diet and with a healthy digestive system, raw egg whites are probably not a big issue.
 Mercola explains some more on this here.
 It’s a personal decision, but it’s always good to hear both sides of an issue before deciding.
 And as always, listen to your body and see how your digestion feels after consuming raw whites.

-Ok, so I eat raw egg yolks.
-But is it safe?
+Q: Ok, so I eat raw egg yolks – but is it safe?

 - According to Dr. Mercola’s web site, only 1 in 30,000 eggs even has a salmonella problem.
 If I eat three raw eggs a day, statistics say it would take more than 27 years before I’d actually run across one with salmonella.
 Of course, I know life isn’t about statistics, but you get the point.